whbeers/oddsandends/raspbian-ssdboot/README.md

 Equipment needed for each RPI:
  - SD Card
  - SSD
  - Your favorite USB3-SATA (or USB3-NVME) adapter.
-Tip: Try it out under Raspbian beforehand, and tweak the usb-storage.quirks kernel parameter and/or modprobe blacklist file to suit if you run into issues (poor performance, errors in dmesg) with UAS.
+Tip: Try it out under Raspbian beforehand, and tweak the usb-storage.quirks kernel parameter and/or modprobe blacklist config in `bind-ssd-to-sdcard.sd` to suit if you run into issues (poor performance, errors in dmesg) with UAS.

 Before running these scripts: